hellowac/mapnik-wiki-zh-cn/Postgis-async.md

-Since Mapnik 2.3 the PostGIS pluging can be used asynchrnonously to reduce the overall map rendering time.
+Since Mapnik 2.3.0 the PostGIS plugin can be used asynchronously to potentially reduce the overall map rendering time when stylesheets contain many PostGIS layers.

+The functionality was added via pull request [#2010](https://github.com/mapnik/mapnik/pull/2010).

 ## How it works
 Mapnik uses the painter's algorithm to render maps.
 It means that layers are drawn sequentially.
-The inner algorithmer is :
+The inner algorithm is:

 ```
     For each layer
        Query the features from the layer